 This is called a Motion for Default.
-And it is very hard to get entered, even for an attorney.
+And it is tough to get entered, even for an attorney.
 This is because public policy favors allowing a party every opportunity to defend themselves in person.

-Assuming arguendo, the defendant has been properly served, the proof of service is entered at the courthouse either in person or by mail.
-When sending copies of documents to the court, it is important to include cover sheets of each document to be filed.
+Assuming arguendo, the defendant was served correctly, the proof of service gets entered at the courthouse either in person or by mail.
+When sending copies of documents to the court, it is essential to include cover sheets of each paper filed.

-Also include a self-addressed, stamped envelope so you have proof that the court has been provided with everything it needs.
+Also include a self-addressed, stamped envelope.
+That way you have proof that the court has everything it needs.
 This is especially helpful should the court later misplace or lose something, which has been known to happen.
 In small claims cases, as shown above, this process is streamlined.

 Is Filing a Car Accident Lawsuit Easy?

 Filing a car accident lawsuit is no walk in the park.
-It is recommended that non represented parties seek the help of an experienced paralegal at a minimum.
+Non represented parties should seek the help of an experienced paralegal at a minimum.
 In most cases, going it alone means leaving money on the table and losing valuable time.